krgarima/neogcamp-banana-speak/README.md

 # neogcamp-banana-speak
 Lesson 4: vanillaJS for beginners

-Do you love Minions and their language?
+Do you like Minions and their language?
+Did you know that the gibberish they speak is actually a language?
 Use this to translate English language to a language Minions speak.
 Go bannannna!